This easy and warming German Mulled Wine (Gluhwein) is a perfect drink to serve during festive season. It smells like Christmas and serves a crowd!

 Do you already know what drinks to serve on your Christmas dinner?
 Here is a creative option for you: German mulled wine (Gluhwein).

-It’s sold on every Christmas market in Germany and its spicy and sweet smell is associated with Christmas.
-It contains all traditional Christmas spices like cloves, cardamom, cinnamon, anise, as well as a fruity hint of citrus.
+Glühwein (pronounced glue-wine) is sold on every Christmas market in Germany and all over Europe.
+Its spicy and sweet smell is associated with Christmas.

 The origins of mulled wine go back to Romans, who brought wine from the South of Europe to the North as they were conquering it.
 During winter, they heated it up and added some spices.